 - 1. Notify the Manager on duty - 2.
 A temperature check must be done and logged every 10 minutes - 3.
 The parent/carer (or emergency contact) should be called immediately and informed of temperature and asked to collect their child - 4.
-If the parent has given prior written consent then you can ask if they would like Calpol to be administered while they arrive - 5.
+If the parent has given prior written consent then seek verbal consent for Calpol to be administered - 5.
 Calpol may only normally be administered if a parent has consented in writing AND also given verbal consent on the phone - 6.
 Yellow Penguin will only administer Calpol once in a day.
 Once administered the child must be collected as soon as possible. - 7.
-The nursery will only administer Calpol belonging to the nursery, and must do so with a sterilised spoon/syringe and in accordance with the Calpol guideline amounts.

-- 8. The only time we will administer CALPOL without verbal consent is in the event of an emergency where a child's temperature is increasing drastically and we cannot get in contact with parents/emergency contacts.
+The nursery will only administer Calpol belonging to the nursery, and must do so with a sterilised spoon/syringe and in accordance with the Calpol guideline amounts. - 8.
+The only time we will administer CALPOL without verbal consent is in the event of an emergency where a child's temperature is increasing drastically and we cannot get in contact with parents/emergency contacts.
 We will call 111 for advice in such a case. - 9.
 Advise parents to not bring child back the following day if they still have a high temperature